-Visit The Bears Ears Education Center
+Visit Bears Ears National Monument

-Friends of Cedar Mesa welcomes you to the Bears Ears Education Center.
+Welcome to Bears Ears National Monument.
 Bears Ears is the first national monument ever created at the request of a coalition of Indigenous tribes.
 This is one of the most extensive archaeological areas on Earth.
-The power of preserving this outstanding landscape is in your hands.
-Please take the time to learn how to protect the monument for generations to come.

 Tips For Visiting With Respect